NickCrew/nickferguson.dev/site/content/about/index.md

 swimmer) except this time I was discovering programming.
 If I thought I loved bashing my head against the rock that was Linux boy was I in for a treat!

-### So what is it... that you'd say you do here?
+## So what is it... that you'd say you do here?

-Coming from the Linux systems I pretty naturally fell into what you might call Site Reliability Engineering or Platform Development which basically boils down to me developing software no one's ever heard of thats used to make and ship software you've actually heard of.
+Coming from the Linux systems I pretty naturally fell into what you might call Site Reliability Engineering or Platform Development. {{< resize-image src="office-space-1.png" alt="What would you say you do here?" style="float: left" >}} I tend to prefer the challenges offered up by build and release processes, hosting platforms and distributed systems.
+I also enjoy making software for other software engineers.
+A good tool is always appreciated and I like the quick customer feedback cycle.
+I find that I am valued for bringing my operating systems and networking background into the early development cycle.

+## Philosophy

+Some core tenets have established themselves in my working philosophy and the most prominent of those are that communication, trust and relationships are critical components in delivering high-quality software.

+Software engineers should to be empowered and then trusted with that power to pick the right tools and design good solutions.

+Positive relationships can make the whole greater than its parts and provide a source of drive and enthusiasm that harder to shake.

+One of my primary aspirations is to continually improve my teaching abilities and to promote information sharing.
+I believe that curiosity and a relentless resistance to giving up can see you through almost any goal.